-The New Zealand Motor Caravan Association Inc (NZMCA) inspects and certifies motor caravan and caravans that belong to current financial members and preferred commercial partners only.
-If you are not a current financial member or a preferred commercial partner of the association, you are welcome to search online for another issuing authority who offers this service.
+a) The New Zealand Motor Caravan Association Inc (NZMCA) inspects and certifies motor caravans and caravans that belong to current financial members and preferred commercial partners only.

 The NZMCA encourages all motor caravan or caravan owners (including 5th Wheelers, caravans, campervans, motorhomes, RVs & buses), to certify their vehicles in accordance with NZS 5465, helping protect the environment and public health from indiscriminate waste disposal.

 A certified self-contained vehicle meets the ablutionary and sanitary needs of the occupants for a minimum of three days, without requiring any external services or discharging waste.Wastewater is then safely disposed of in approved dump stations, which can be found in most camping-grounds and public areas.
 Click here for a link to the NZMCA’s public directory of dump station locations nationwide.
 Please avoid the use of non-biodegradable chemicals as they will adversely affect the operation of sewerage networks including biological systems.

 A self-containment certificate,displayed warrant card, and blue responsible camper sticker demonstrate compliance with the minimum requirements of the Standard.
 Under the Standard, it is a requirement for a vehicle to display the warrant card and provide the certificate on request, in order to remain certified.
 Displaying the blue responsible camper sticker does not verify certification